nhinsch/katacoda-scenarios/up-and-running-with-serverless/01-05-create-serverless-yaml.md

-Now we'll create the YAML config file for our serverless project.
+Now we'll create the YAML config file for our Serverless project.

 Open your editor and create a new file called `serverless.yml`.
 Then copy the YAML content below into your editor: